n0sandb0x/forloops-for-bugbounty/README.md

 # For loops and one liners for bug bounty
 Credits goes to all those awesome researchers who uploaded these on Twitter and their GitHub

+Please Note: Kindly use this only for reference and learning purposes using this doesn't means that you will find Vulnerabilities cause everybody is using this so try to be creative while using this and modify them to get unique results :)

 ## One Liners for XSS